rosswendt/CycleGAN-TensorFlow/README.md

 Results after the full training duration can be viewed at http://imgur.com/a/qFt7o.
 Note the prominent artifacts, but without the black blotch.

+# Description of forks

+uuid_runs https://github.com/rosswendt/CycleGAN-TensorFlow/tree/uuid_runs adds a uuid tag to different runs, letting tensorboard be a bit happier.

+automated_inference https://github.com/rosswendt/CycleGAN-TensorFlow/tree/automated_inference is  a script for automatically running inference on a folder of files with command line support.